-An MMP may choose to provide a deemed continued eligibility period for individuals who lose Medicaid eligibility, as long as the individual can reasonably be expected to regain Medicaid eligibility within specified period outlined in each State's Appendix 5.
-If the MMP decides to offer this "grace period," it must apply the criteria consistently to all members of the plan and fully inform the State and its members of this policy.
-The optional period of deemed continued eligibility starts on the first of the month following the month in which the MMP is notified of the loss of Medicaid eligibility by the State, even in cases of retroactive Medicaid termination.
+An MMP may choose to provide a deemed continued eligibility period for individuals who lose Medicaid eligibility, as long as the individual can reasonably be expected to regain Medicaid eligibility within specified period outlined in each state's Appendix 5.
+If the MMP decides to offer this "grace period," it must apply the criteria consistently to all members of the plan and fully inform the state and its members of this policy.
+The optional period of deemed continued eligibility starts on the first of the month following the month in which the MMP is notified of the loss of Medicaid eligibility by the state, even in cases of retroactive Medicaid termination.

-Only members who are reasonably expected to regain eligibility in the State-specified timeframe are eligible for the grace period.
-If the MMP enrollee does not re-qualify within the plan's period of deemed continued eligibility, he/she must be involuntarily disenrolled from the plan, with proper notice as outlined below, at the end of this period.
+Only members who are reasonably expected to regain eligibility in the state-specified timeframe are eligible for the grace period.
+If the MMP enrollee does not re-qualify within the plan's period of deemed continued eligibility, he or she must be involuntarily disenrolled from the plan, with proper notice as outlined below, at the end of this period.
 Individuals who retain LIS status will transition to Original Medicare and be auto-enrolled into a Medicare Prescription Drug Plan by CMS.
 The individual will have access to the LI NET prescription drug plan during any coverage gap.

-Any plan that elects to provide this grace period must continue to offer the full continuum of MMP benefits as outlined in its Plan Benefit Package (PBP), even if the State is not providing the Medicaid capitation payment to the MMP.
+Any plan that elects to provide this grace period must continue to offer the full continuum of MMP benefits as outlined in its Plan Benefit Package (PBP), even if the state is not providing the Medicaid capitation payment to the MMP.

-Notice Requirements - For individuals enrolled in MMPs that offer the period of deemed continued eligibility, the State must provide each affected individual a written notice regarding the loss of eligibility.
-In addition, the State or MMP must provide the member a written notice about deemed continued enrollment within 10 calendar days of learning of the loss of Medicaid eligibility.
-This notice must provide the member an opportunity to prove that he/she is still eligible to be in the plan.
-In addition, the notice must include information regarding the period of deemed continued eligibility, including its duration, a complete description of the Medicare SEP for dual eligible individuals or who recently lost dual eligible status, the consequences of not regaining Medicaid eligibility within the period of deemed continued eligibility and the effective disenrollment date (see Exhibit 22).
-MMPs are encouraged to work with the individual and the State to assist the individual with regaining Medicaid eligibility during the period of deemed continued eligibility.
+Notice Requirements - For individuals enrolled in MMPs that offer the period of deemed continued eligibility, the state must provide each affected individual a written notice regarding the loss of eligibility.
+In addition, the state or MMP must provide the member a written notice about deemed continued enrollment within 10 calendar days of learning of the loss of Medicaid eligibility.
+This notice must provide the member an opportunity to prove that he or she is still eligible to be in the plan.
+In addition, the notice must include information regarding the period of deemed continued eligibility, including its duration, a complete description of the Medicare SEP for "dual eligible" individuals who are entitled to Medicare Part A and Part B and receive any type of assistance from the Title XIX (Medicaid) program and who recently lost dual eligible status, the consequences of not regaining Medicaid eligibility within the period of deemed continued eligibility and the effective disenrollment date (see Exhibit 22).
+MMPs are encouraged to work with the individual and the state to assist the individual with regaining Medicaid eligibility during the period of deemed continued eligibility.

-Should the individual not regain eligibility to Medicaid within the period of deemed continued eligibility, the State must provide each member a written notice regarding the involuntary disenrollment from the MMP due to loss of eligibility.
+Should the individual not regain eligibility to Medicaid within the period of deemed continued eligibility, the state must provide each member a written notice regarding the involuntary disenrollment from the MMP due to loss of eligibility.
 The disenrollment notice to the individual and the transaction to CMS must be sent within 3 business days following the last day of the period of deemed continued eligibility.
-The notice must include information regarding the disenrollment effective date and the Medicare SEP for which such individuals are eligible (see Exhibit 21).
+The notice must include information regarding the disenrollment effective date and the Medicare SEP for "dual eligible" individuals who are entitled to Medicare Part A and Part B and receive any type of assistance from the Title XIX (Medicaid) program and who recently lost dual eligible status (see Exhibit 21).